pkgcloud/pkgcloud/docs/providers/rackspace/databases.md

-#Using the Rackspace Database provider
+##Using the Rackspace Database provider

+Creating a client is straight-forward:

 ``` js
   var rackspace = pkgcloud.database.createClient({